Lecrapouille/Lecrapouille/README.md

   Julia package allowing to do computations in the tropical algebra (max,+) and (min,+).
 An algebra where the plus and times operators are replaced by the maximum (minimum) and plus operators.
 This algebra is used in modeling discrete systems modeling synchronizations as linear systems.
+This project is a portage of the Scilab toolbox.

 ## City based project

 - https://github.com/Lecrapouille/Highway :

-  A C++ simulator for autonomous driving research.
-Not yet released to public.
+  An attempt of a C++ simulator for autonomous driving research.

 - https://github.com/Lecrapouille/OpenGlassBox :